julianlam/feps/fep/c7d3/fep-c7d3.md

 If the object is embedded within another object, it MAY be considered authentic if its owner has the same origin as the owner of the containing object.
 If the embedded and the containing objects have owners with different origins, the authenticity of the embedded object MUST be verified independently either by fetching it from the server of origin, or by verifying its [FEP-8b32] integrity proof.

+### Anonymous objects

+An object without an ID can only exist when embedded within another object.
+It has the same owner as the parent object and it is considered authentic when the parent object is authentic.

 ### Unattributed objects

-An object without an owner is owned by the server.
-Such object MUST be considered authentic only if fetched from the location that matches its ID.
+An object without an explicit owner is owned by the server.
+Such object MUST be considered authentic only if fetched from the location that has the same origin as its ID.

 ## Authorization